Rotate a compromised GPG key

 gpg --full-generate-key), publish the new public key, and have each teammate import it. -

 Revoke the compromised fingerprint from every affected secret.
-Quote the wildcard so the shell does not expand it.

 Add the replacement recipient.